Lewis Hamilton: Personal life

 Hamilton is a fan of art and has said that one of his favourite artists is Andy Warhol.
 Prior to the 2014 United States Grand Prix, Hamilton wore a gold-framed version of Warhol's Cars, Mercedes-Benz 300 SL Coupe painting hanging from a chain around his neck.
-From November 2007 to February 2015, Hamilton was in an on-and-off relationship with Nicole Scherzinger, the lead singer of the American girl group Pussycat Dolls.

 Hamilton is a Catholic; he says that he prays regularly and is guided by his faith.
 Hamilton believes that he has the "hand of God" resting over him when racing in Formula One.
 Hamilton revealed in March 2022 that he was in the process of legally changing his name to include his mother's maiden name, Larbalestier, as a middle name.
 Hamilton was made an honorary citizen of Brazil on 9 June 2022 after a proposal made by politician André Figueiredo was passed in the Brazilian Chamber of Deputies.

-In an interview in September 2024, Hamilton stated he has been battling depression from the age of 13.
+In an interview in September 2024, Hamilton stated he has been battling depression from the age of 13, linking the symptoms to the pressure of racing, difficulties at school and being bullied.
+Hamilton described having "some difficult phases" in his twenties.

 On 29 September 2025, Hamilton revealed that his dog, Roscoe, had died the previous day, following complications from pneumonia.
 He adopted Roscoe in 2013.
 His second bulldog, Coco, died in 2020 at the age of six.

-Hamilton has spoken publicly about his mental health struggles, saying that he has battled depression "from a very early age".
-He first experienced symptoms of depression when he was around the age of 13, linking them to the pressure of racing, difficulties at school and being bullied.
-Hamilton described having "some difficult phases" in his twenties.
+Hamilton owns two cows (Max and Hombre) since 2026.

+Relationships

+From November 2007 to February 2015, Hamilton was in an on-and-off relationship with Nicole Scherzinger, the lead singer of the American girl group Pussycat Dolls.
+Since 2026, he has been in a relationship with American media personality and socialite Kim Kardashian, first appearing together at Super Bowl LX.